streamy-node/streamy/Readme.md

 - Handle multilang for the website/overview
 - Add explanation about reverse proxy
 - Add Synology ARM based installation instructions
+- Streamy proxy so that you can share content from another streamy server
+- Improve HMI
 - ...

 ## Known issues